JuliaDataScience/JuliaDataScience/contents/why_julia.md

 This explains why it can often take very long before Julia does the first thing: in the background, it is optimizing your code.

-The compiler in turns does what it does best: it optimizes machine code^[if you like to learn more about how Julia is designed you should definitely check @bezanson2017julia.].
+The compiler in turn does what it does best: it optimizes machine code^[if you like to learn more about how Julia is designed you should definitely check @bezanson2017julia.].
 You can find [benchmarks](https://julialang.org/benchmarks/) for Julia and several other languages here.
 @fig:benchmarks was taken from [Julia's website benchmarks section^[please note that the Julia results depicted above do not include compile time.]](https://julialang.org/benchmarks/).
 As you can see Julia is **indeed** fast.